That’s the acid test for every writer: four words.

 Typically, there are different levels of editing: at a newspaper, you ship your text to the city editor, who gives it the first whack and focuses on the big picture.
 Later, the draft goes to the copy desk for a different type of editing, more of a polish and proofing.

-Also, editing it best done on a keyboard, or with a red pen.
+Also, editing is best done on a keyboard, or with a red pen.
 Not out loud in a social group, where peer pressure and weird dynamics can screw up a draft in two seconds flat.

 Reason No. 3: Critique groups can’t handle most things we write today